arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_

 @RESTSTRUCT{isSmart,graph_representation,boolean,required,}
-Flag if the graph is a SmartGraph (Enterprise Edition only) or not.
+Whether the graph is a SmartGraph (Enterprise Edition only).

 @RESTSTRUCT{smartGraphAttribute,graph_representation,string,optional,}
 The name of the sharding attribute in smart graph case (Enterprise Edition only)